hahoocn/redux-act-reducer/README.md

 - When asynchronous, the same 'type' is distinguished by 'subType'
 - Works with redux-thunk

 > Note: since version 2, createReducer no longer uses Object.assign to automatically merge state.
-If you want to continue to use, please set the createReducer option cxx to true
+If you want to continue to use, please set the createReducer option autoAssign to true

 ## Install
 ```